- 03 Jun 2010

 Platforms and Limits to Network Effects

-Executive Summary — Why do platforms that restrict choice and charge higher prices seem to prosper alongside platforms offering cheap or free unlimited choice?
+Overview — Why do platforms that restrict choice and charge higher prices seem to prosper alongside platforms offering cheap or free unlimited choice?
 In the online dating market, for example, eHarmony deliberately limits the number of candidates available to its customers.
 Headhunters show only a few candidates to the companies, and even fewer companies to the candidates.
 In the housing market, brokers limit the number of houses they show to potential buyers and sellers.
 In this paper, HBS professors Hanna Halaburda and Mikolaj Jan Piskorski challenge conventional understanding of platform competition and network effects by describing a two-sided matching environment and studying the indirect network effects in this environment.
 They show that the interplay between more choice and more competition influences the strength of network effects and attractiveness of a platform.
 Some agents may opt for a platform with few choices to avoid higher levels of competition.
 The researchers' model helps explain why platforms that limit their choice set coexist (and thrive) alongside platforms that offer greater choice.
 Key concepts include:

 - Excessive increases in the number of candidates decrease agents' expected payoffs, due to increased competition.